 What Are the Common Issues with Windows and Hatches Found by a Marine Surveyor in 33448?

-As a trusted marine surveyor in 33448, Suncoast Marine Surveying has seen its fair share of issues with windows and hatches on boats.
+As a trusted marine surveyor 33448, Suncoast Marine Surveying has seen its fair share of issues with windows and hatches on boats.
 These components are crucial for the safety and integrity of a vessel, so it’s important to address any problems promptly.
 In this article, we’ll discuss some common issues that our team frequently encounters during inspections.

 Another common problem we see is cracked or damaged glass in windows.
 This can happen as a result of impact, age, or stress from the surrounding structure.
 Not only does damaged glass compromise the aesthetics of the boat, but it also poses a safety risk.
 Our team at Suncoast Marine Surveying always checks for any cracks or chips in the glass and recommends repairs or replacements as needed.

 In addition to leaks and glass damage, we often find issues with the mechanisms that operate windows and hatches.
 Over time, these components can become corroded, jammed, or worn out, making them difficult or impossible to open and close properly.
 It’s essential to ensure that all windows and hatches are functioning correctly to allow for ventilation and emergency exits when needed.
-Our marine surveyors in 33448 pay close attention to the operation of these components during their inspections.
+Our marine surveyors in Palm Beach pay close attention to the operation of these components during their inspections.

 Furthermore, we frequently encounter issues with the frames surrounding windows and hatches.
 These frames can warp, rot, or become loose over time, compromising their structural integrity and creating gaps for water intrusion.
 To prevent further damage, our team at Suncoast Marine Surveying inspects these frames carefully and recommends repairs or replacements as necessary.